-Method Description java.util.Map <string,service> services getServices()</string,service> This method returns the map of services available to the Event Processor. void setServices(java.util.Map <string,service> services)</string,service> This method sets the map of services available to the Event Processor. java.util.Map <string,object> services getParameters()</string,object> This method returns the map of parameters available to the Event Processor. void setParameters(java.util.Map <string,object> parameters)</string,object> This method sets the map of parameters available to the Event Processor. void init() This method is called when the event processor is first initialized as part of

-Method Description the Event Processor Network.
+Method Description java.util.Map <string,service> services getServices()</string,service> This method returns the map of services available to the Event Processor. void setServices(java.util.Map <string,service> services)</string,service> This method sets the map of services available to the Event Processor. void init() This method is called when the event processor is first initialized as part of the Event Processor Network.
 A custom implementation does not need to override this method if not required.
-Serializable process(String source, Serializable event, int retriesLeft) throws Exception This method processes the supplied event, indicating the source of the event and how many retries are left (so that suitable error handling can be performed in no more retries remain.
+Serializable process(String source, Serializable event, int retriesLeft) throws Exception This method processes the supplied event, indicating the source of the event and how many retries are left (so that suitable error

+Method Description

+handling can be performed in no more retries

+remain.